post-hero-img

 The phrase fuzzy search has various interpretations, all of which revolve around the concept of approximate matching.

-It employs a fuzzy matching algorithm which gives a list of results based on potential relevance even if the search argument phrases and spellings do not match exactly.
+It employs a fuzzy matching algorithm that gives a list of results based on potential relevance even if the search argument phrases and spellings do not match exactly.

 Where is fuzzy logic used?